 Example of Vertical Analysis of an Income Statement

-Vertical analysis of an income statement results in every income statement amount being presented as a percentage of sales.
-If sales were $1,000,000 they would be restated to be 100 ($1,000,000 divided by $1,000,000).
-If the cost of goods sold is $780,000 it will be presented as 78 ($780,000 divided by sales of $1,000,000).
-If interest expense is $50,000 it will be presented as 5 ($50,000 divided by $1,000,000).
-The restated amounts are known as a common-size income statement.
-A common-size income statement allows you to compare your company's income statement to another company's or to the industry average.
+If a company's net sales were $1,000,000 they will be presented as 100% ($1,000,000 divided by $1,000,000).
+If the cost of goods sold amount is $780,000 it will be presented as 78% ($780,000 divided by sales of $1,000,000).
+If interest expense is $50,000 it will be presented as 5% ($50,000 divided by $1,000,000).
+The restated amounts result in a common-size income statement, since it can be compared to the income statement of a competitor of any size or to the industry's percentages.

 Vertical analysis, horizontal analysis and financial ratios are part of financial statement analysis.